ighorfmelo/crud_java_spring/README.md

 # Simple CRUD
 This repository contains a simple CRUD project built using Java Spring.
 The aim of this repository is to practice and share how you can build all CRUD Methods using Java Spring.

-This project was build during a [live in my Youtube Channel](https://www.youtube.com/watch?v=tP6wtEaCnSI).
+This project was build during a [live in Youtube Channel](https://www.youtube.com/watch?v=tP6wtEaCnSI).

 ## Table of Contents